convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 ### Connect to Rest Web Services

 Convertigo features the HTTP Connector able to connect and consume Rest API Web Services.
-To create a new REST project, click New->File->Project...->Convertigo Projects->**REST Empty Web service** .
-This template will most of the work, but you can also manually create an HTTP Connector in any existing project by Right Click on project ->New->Connector->HTTP Connector.
+To create a new REST project, click New > File > Project... > Convertigo Projects > **REST Empty Web service**.
+This template will do most of the work, but you can also manually create an HTTP Connector in any existing project by Right Click on project  > New > Connector > HTTP Connector.
 The Connector will be placed in the Connectors folder.

 ![New REST project](../../images/pguide_img/backend/ws/01_new_project_restws.png)